-You will need to complete and submit an application form for travel assistance on an annual basis once your child is over 16 (before the 30 June).
+You will need to complete and submit an application form for travel assistance on an annual basis once your child is over 16 (before the beginning of the academic year - 1 September).
 The application will be assessed by the SEN team using the eligibility criteria in section two.
 Please note: that any applications received after 30 June may not be processed in time for the start of the academic year and therefore parents/carers will need to consider making their own travel arrangements.